NUS-Project-SaBai/BackEnd/documentation/pages-registration/patients-get.md

 - `pages/registration/index.js`

 - **Purpose on Frontend**:
-- patients endpoint retrieves data for `patientID`; patient id is determined by the route
+- patients endpoint retrieves all of the patients data to be used in RegistrationAutoSuggest components

 ---